 Of course Parker presented an image of American life that was idealized, that let us have our cake and eat it too, a fact he often acknowledged with ironic wit (consider his comic sequence in which a man is trying—with masculine efficiency—to do the housekeeping), but that image reflects an aspiration that is in many ways admirable.
 While it transgresses many social boundaries, it does so in a way that attempts to reconcile rather than antagonize.
 If he does not depict the actual households in which most baby-boomers grew up, his version is nevertheless one that expands rather than constricts, that recognizes and applauds the aspirations of women as well as men, and that tries to imagine a family that is happy rather than merely submissive—a family that actually enjoys itself.

+Fig. 5.
 Alfred Charles Parker, Stevie, 1956.
-Illustration for McCall’s, January 19, 1956, Al Parker Collection, Department of Special Collections, Washington University Libraries
+Story illustration for McCall’s, January 19, 1956, Al Parker Collection, Department of Special Collections, Washington University Libraries